-Fast-forward to today and I earn over $70,000 per year because of the connections I’ve made due to this little blog!
+Fast-forward to today and I earn over six figures per year because of the connections I’ve made due to this little blog!
 What if I gave up like I was so tempted to do two years ago?
 I wouldn’t be staying at home with my babies full time, that’s for sure.

 If you think that you can stick to a year (or sometimes more) blogging with little to no profit, then you can potentially break through and hit the profits you dream of.

-In the next few minutes, I will walk you through the 5 steps you need to take to start a blog on WordPress.
+In the next few minutes, I will walk you through the five steps you need to take to start a blog on WordPress.
 Using my tutorial, you can have your blog set up and ready to go in less than a day.